dejan2609/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-a-team-lead.md

 I try to keep these sessions informal and it has helped a lot to understand conflicts happening within the team, areas for improvement, determine potential work assignments, career paths etc.

+## Sharing Credit/Recognition

+As a Team Lead, always share credit to the work done by your Team Member. e.g. mention that person X worked on it in a call instead of projecting that it was your efforts and getting undue credit

+Recognize the efforts of your Team Members.

+Take notes of your Team Members contributions that you feel needs to be acknowledged.

+On a recurring basis, recognize the efforts by -

+[1] Sharing feedback with the Team Member's supervisor

+[2] Recognizing the efforts through any internal awards/points/thank-you portal

+[3] Sending `Thank You` email cc-ing the Supervisor/Manager

+[4] Calling out contributions in any meetings/slides etc.

+Be more concrete with your recognition.
+I have seen many people who send thank you with vague content.

+Capture every detail as possible in your email/reward so that the Team Member gets astonished by the level of observation by the Tech Lead.

+**Bad Recognition Examples**

+*Thanks for all your efforts last month*

+*Thanks for all your efforts in delivering the project X*

+{% include donate.html %}
+{% include advertisement.html %}

 ## Listen To Feedback

 It's important to listen to feedback as a Team Lead.